dtrelogan/react-formstate-fp/doc/Submitting.md

 ## driveFormSubmission

-Below is the source code for driveFormSubmission.
+Below is the code for driveFormSubmission.

 All of the functions used below are exposed in the API, so it is easy to write your own handler if you want to tweak its behavior.